Abhishek-Dobliyal/Lotus/README.md

 2. Weather Forecast

-NOTE: Keep the 'reminder.mp3' and 'news.py' files in the same folder as the code file (Lotus.py).
+NOTE: Keep the 'reminder.mp3' file in the same folder as the code file (Lotus.py).